See all chapters of A Guide to Solvency II.

 - The cash flows of the assigned portfolio of assets must be fixed and cannot be changed by the issuers of the assets or any third parties, save that:

-- inflation-linked assets are permitted provided that the assets replicate the cash flows of (re)insurance obligations which depend on inflation; and
+- Inflation-linked assets are permitted provided that the assets replicate the cash flows of (re)insurance obligations which depend on inflation.

 PRA Approach

-In SS7/18, the PRA sets its expectations in relation to the asset eligibility conditions in Article 77b and takes a view in respect of the following (amongst other things):
+In PRA SS7/18, the PRA sets its expectations in relation to the asset eligibility conditions in Article 77b and takes a view in respect of the following (amongst other things):305

-- Mixed cash flows.
-The PRA takes the view that firms may potentially take into account an asset with both fixed and non-fixed cash flows (provided that the bond also meets the rest of the MA asset eligibility criteria).
-For instance, firms may be able to demonstrate that the cash flows from callable bonds up to the first call date are fixed.
+- Mixed Cash Flows: The PRA takes the view that (re)insurers may potentially take into account an asset with both fixed and non-fixed cash flows (provided that the bond also meets the rest of the MA asset eligibility criteria).
+For instance, (reinsurers) may be able to demonstrate that the cash flows from callable bonds up to the first call date are fixed.

-- Redemption or termination rights.
-The PRA takes the view that certain categories of redemption or termination rights are less likely to undermine “the need for predictability of cash flows,” further noting that, this would apply in particular where issuer or third-party rights of early redemption or termination are solely triggered by events that are outside the control of the issuer, they cannot be avoided by such issuer or third party, and where such events would arguably change the nature or substance of the underlying contract.
+- Redemption or Termination Rights: The PRA takes the view that certain categories of redemption or termination rights are less likely to undermine “the need for predictability of cash flows”, further noting that, this would apply in particular where (i) issuer or third-party rights of early redemption or termination are solely triggered by events that are outside the control of the issuer, (ii) they cannot be avoided by such issuer or third party and (iii) where such events would arguably change the nature or substance of the underlying contract.
 This includes instances where:

-- the issuer of a corporate bond has a right of early redemption in the event of a tax change that results in the issuer having to pay additional amounts under the bond contract; or
+- The issuer of a corporate bond has a right of early redemption in the event of a tax change that results in the issuer having to pay additional amounts under the bond contract.

-- Sufficient compensation.
-With regard to the fixed cash-flow requirement, the PRA takes the view that firms may be able to satisfy the “sufficient compensation” on the basis of an adequate contractual compensation clause, provided that the relevant (re)insurance cash flows would continue to be matched out of the assets acquired with the compensation payable.
+- Sufficient Compensation: With regard to the fixed cash-flow requirement, the PRA takes the view that (re)insurers may be able to satisfy the “sufficient compensation” requirement spelled out above on the basis of an adequate contractual compensation clause, provided that the relevant (re)insurance cash flows would continue to be matched out of the assets acquired with the compensation payable.

-- Reinsurance assets.
-The PRA takes the view that reinsurance assets (and any other assets whose cash flows vary with the underlying underwriting risks) may be MA-eligible provided firms can demonstrate that:
+- Reinsurance Assets: The PRA takes the view that reinsurance assets (and any other assets whose cash flows vary with the underlying underwriting risks) may be MA-eligible provided (re)insurers can demonstrate that:

-- the reinsurance asset satisfies all MA asset eligibility conditions (other than the condition in Article 77b(1)(h)), including that it is structured in such a way that it produces bond-like cash flows; and
+- The reinsurance asset satisfies all MA asset eligibility conditions (other than the condition in Article 77b(1)(h)), including that it is structured in such a way that it produces bond-like cash flows.

-- Asset restructuring.
-The PRA recognises that firms may undertake certain risk transformation transactions in order to produce a portfolio of MA-eligible assets, noting that firms that engage in such restructuring should discuss their plans with their supervisor at the earliest opportunity and should also be considering contingency options in case it is not possible to transform the asset cash flows in a way that meets the MA asset eligibility criteria.
-Accordingly, UK market participants have restructured a diverse range of income streams into the MA-grade assets often by means of quasi-securitisation structures.
-In this way, revenues from ERM portfolios with maturity similar to/matching the lives of insured have been brought forward by means of securitization to meet the “fixed cash flow” requirement.
+- Asset Restructuring: The PRA recognises that (re)insurers may undertake certain risk transformation transactions in order to produce a portfolio of MA-eligible assets, noting that (re)insurers that engage in such restructuring should discuss their plans with their supervisor at the earliest opportunity and should also be considering contingency options in case it is not possible to transform the asset cash flows in a way that meets the MA asset eligibility criteria.
+Accordingly, UK market participants have restructured a diverse range of income streams into the MA-grade assets often by means of quasi-securitisation-like structures.
+In this way, revenues from ERM portfolios (for example) with maturities similar to/matching the obligations to the insureds have been restructured by means of securitisation to meet the “fixed cash flow” requirement.

-See also proposed PRA reforms in relation to highly-predictable (HP) and sub-investment grade (SIG) assets summarised in section 11 below.
+See also the PRA’s reforms in relation to highly predictable and sub-investment grade (SIG) assets summarised in Section 10 below.

 Solvency II

-The MA is calculated for each currency in accordance with the following principles:144
+The MA is calculated for each currency in accordance with the following principles:306

 - The MA must be equal to the difference of:

-- the discount rate that, where applied to the cash flows of the portfolio of (re)insurance obligations, results in a value that is equal to the market value145 of the portfolio of assigned assets; and
+- The discount rate that, where applied to the cash flows of the portfolio of (re)insurance obligations, results in a value that is equal to the market value307 of the portfolio of assigned assets.

-- the discount rate that, where applied to the cash flows of the portfolio of insurance and reinsurance obligations, results in a value that is equal to the value of the best estimate of the portfolio of (re)insurance obligations where the time value of money is taken into account using the basic risk-free interest rate term structure (i.e., the relevant risk-free interest rate term structure without (i) an MA, (ii) a volatility adjustment or (iii) a risk-free interest rate transitional measure).146
+- The discount rate that, where applied to the cash flows of the portfolio of insurance and reinsurance obligations, results in a value that is equal to the value of the best estimate of the portfolio of (re)insurance obligations where the time value of money is taken into account using the basic RFR term structure (i.e., the relevant RFR term structure without (i) an MA, (ii) a volatility adjustment (VA) or (iii) an RFR transitional measure).308

 - The MA must not include the fundamental spread (FS) — discussed below — reflecting the risks retained by the (re)insurer.